hellerve/blog/wip/Maps_Are_Everything.md

 possibly infinite, lazy set that maps inputs to outputs by computation.
 In fact, this is not even that much of a mind-bending idea.

-Equipped with the knowledge that would enable me to reconciliate the differences between functions and maps, I got to work again, and produced a version of mae that simply had finite data maps, and infinite computation maps.
+Equipped with the knowledge that would enable me to reconcile the differences between functions and maps, I got to work again, and produced a version of mae that simply had finite data maps, and infinite computation maps.
 Well, and names.
 And an incidental Lisp syntax, because it is easy to